Church Linens and Altar Linens: Lavabo Towel

 “Vindicate me, Lord, for I have led a blameless life; I have trusted in the Lord and have not faltered.

-While the meaning and significance might be lost for some people today that perform the ceremonial hand washing of the lavabo ceremony with the lavabo towel, however, that doesn’t lessen its significance for those who know its origin and the heart behind it.
+While some people today may lose the meaning and significance when performing the ceremonial hand washing of the lavabo ceremony with the lavabo towel, that doesn’t lessen its significance for those who know its origin and the heart behind it.

 Symbolism and Purpose of Purification in the Eucharist

-Any Christian believer regardless of denomination looks at the ritual ceremony of the Eucharist or communion as a sacred event that even though is done mostly in public is a very personal moment between them and God.
+Any Christian believer regardless of denomination, regards the ritual ceremony of the Eucharist or communion as a sacred event.
+Even though people mostly perform it in public, it remains a very personal moment between them and God.

 We hope that you have enjoyed this article and that you have not only learned something interesting about altar linens and church linens and ceremonies that originated back from the 6th-century Christian church, but that also the next time you participate in communion you’ll take an extra moment to set your mind and heart in innocence before you join in the Lord’s Supper.